 Save on regular admission to Mystic Seaport all year long!
 AAA members save $3 per adult or youth ticket, up to four tickets per AAA member per visit.

-Hours: Museum open daily 9-5, late Mar. through Oct.
-30; daily 10-4, in Nov.; Thurs.-Sun.
+Hours: Museum open daily 9-5, late Mar.-late Oct.; daily 10-4, late Oct.-late Nov. and day after Christmas-Dec.
+31; Thurs.-Sun.
 10-4, rest of year.
 Cruises depart daily; check with the gate for departure times.
-Closed day before Thanksgiving, Thanksgiving, Christmas Eve and Christmas.
+Closed Thanksgiving, Christmas Eve and Christmas.
 Allow 2 hours minimum.